greerviau/Sketch-Artist/README.md

 ## Label Vector
-The label is a vector with 6 indices each corresponding to a different facial feature
+The label is a vector with 6 indices each corresponding to a different facial feature The values for each feature can either be 1 or -1
 * Black hair
 * Blond hair
 * Brown hair